Montenegro-Bucket-list-what-to-do-Montenegro

 Looking for more information (and, of course, great restaurant recommendations) about Perast?
 Check out my detailed Perast City Guide here!

-If you’re short on time, there’s also a fantastic Perast day trip from Kotor.
+If you’re short on time, this top-rated Perast day trip from Kotor is an excellent choice!

 Islands in Perast, Montenegro